lifeart/ember-fast-cli/README.md

 This addon allow execute cli commands on running `ember-cli` instance.

-`ember-cli` commands execution relatively slow, because we need to "revalidate" all dependencies on each command execution (we have too boot full `cli` to execute any blueprint.
+`ember-cli` commands execution relatively slow, because we need to `revalidate` all dependencies and `initialize` all addons on each command execution (we have to boot full `cli` to execute any blueprint).

 It may take up to `5-20s` to generate component using `ember g component foo-bar`.

-But, if we will execute commands on already started cli (development server, running by `ember s`), we can get 500x boost on `cli` performance, for my case component generation time reduced from `5s` to `0.2s`.
+But, if we will execute commands on already started cli (development server, running by `ember s`), we can get __500x__ boost on `cli` performance, for my case component generation time reduced from `10s` to `0.2s`.

 Compatibility